By Maria Sampalis, OD

-My independent practice, which rents space inside a Sears in Warwick, R.I., takes pride in providing a high level of medical eyecare.
+My independent practice takes pride in providing a high level of medical eyecare.
 It’s what our patients need for the best comprehensive care, and it’s what our practice needs to grow and financially prosper.

 An important part of delivering advanced medical eyecare is having the right technology in your office.
 For us, that means a retinal camera, which allows us to offer expanded medical eyecare, and to grow the practice and revenues by being able to diagnose, screen and monitor more patients in-house.

 When I first took over the lease for my office space four years ago, I also signed a lease for a retinal camera.
 It was $20,000, with a payment of $450 per month, which I paid off in three-and-a-half years.

 The reimbursement for use of the camera is $90, so all I needed was five patients per month to pay the $450 monthly payment.
 I could have paid off the lease earlier than the three-and-a-half years I took to do so, but I wanted to keep money free for other practice investments.